Algeria's Bouteflika to seek fourth term in April

 Opposition is still weak in Algeria.
 Since independence from France in 1962, senior FLN leaders and military officers, known in French as “Le Pouvoir (The Power)”, have dominated politics, tussling among themselves for influence behind the scenes.

-Since his stroke first put him in a Paris clinic last year, there was speculation about whether Bouteflika was healthy enough to run for re-election.
+For months, speculation has been increasing about Bouteflika seeking re-election and whether he is healthy enough to run for a fourth term.
 A second visit to Paris in January for checkups prompted another round of succession talk.

-Sellal said the president was in good health, and had all the “intellectual abilities and necessary vision”, APS reported.
+In an apparent reference to opposition criticism about Bouteflika’s health, Sellal said the president was in good health, and has all the “intellectual abilities and necessary vision” to carry out this responsibility, APS reported.

 “He does not need to campaign himself, there are men who can campaign for him,” the prime minister said.

-But critics say Bouteflika, rarely seen in public since he returned from France, let a new generation to take over.
+But critics say Bouteflika, rarely seen in public since he returned from treatment in France last year, is too ill to run and should allow a new generation of leaders to take over.

 One opposition leader had even called for Bouteflika to show his medical records before seeking office again.

-“The evidence Bouteflika is ill is that he is not even able to make the announcement himself that he will run for a fourth term,” Abdallah Djaballah, leader of the Algerian Islamic party, told reporters, calling for a boycott of the election.

-In the short term, a Bouteflika mandate means stability for a partner in a U.S.-led campaign against Islamist militants in a region still struggling with unrest after revolts in other North African nations.
+In the short term, a Bouteflika mandate means stability for a partner in a U.S. campaign against Islamist militants in a region still struggling with unrest after revolts in other North African nations such as Tunisia, Libya and Egypt.

-An Islamist militant attack on an Algerian gas plant killed nearly 40 foreign workers a year ago, worrying foreign oil companies already concerned about the terms Algeria has demanded in the past for its contracts.
+An Islamist militant attack on an Algerian gas plant killed 39 foreign workers a year ago, worrying foreign oil companies already concerned about the tough terms Algeria has demanded in the past for its contracts.

-Since late last year, Bouteflika started shoring up his position by curtailing the influence of the chief of the DRS military intelligence agency, who in the past played political kingmaker.
+Since late last year, Bouteflika had shored up his position by curtailing the influence of the chief of the DRS military intelligence agency, who in the past played political kingmaker.

 Last month, the government sacked two DRS intelligence generals, in charge of domestic security and counter-terrorism, and a colonel, as Bouteflika’s faction strengthened its hand against the military’s influence.

-Reporting by Lamine Chikhi and Hamid Ould Ahmed; Writing by Patrick Markey; Editing by Alistair Lyon and Robin Pomeroy
+Reporting by Lamine Chikhi and Hamid Ould Ahmed; writing by Patrick Markey; Editing by Alistair Lyon